 As the UK continually to trial unique loyalty marketing models, Virgin Red is a programme that Bishton highlights as a favourite in 2018.
 With a combination of brand partnerships available in a mobile app to Virgin Group customers, this programme also uses gamification techniques to drive daily adoption and engagement.
 It features exclusive offers and competitions, along with simple but highly effective techniques such as rewarding members with points simply for engaging on key occasions, such as “50 points for members who entered ROYALWEDDING into the Virgin Red app”.
 The approach earned the brand the award for best use of gamification to enhance loyalty at the 2018 UK Loyalty Magazine Awards.

 In closing, Bishton sees significant growth potential for new markets and new industries to adopt both brand partnerships and gamification.
 Having won herself a 2018 award as one of the Top 30 Under 40 people in the UK loyalty industry, we will continue to stay in touch with Bishton in her new role as Head of Partnerships, driving loyalty for News UK.
-And across the UK, I’ve no doubt we will continue to see exciting programmes, gamification and loyalty partnerships emerging, driving digital engagement and great commercial results for all.
+I’ve no doubt we will continue to see exciting programmes, gamification and loyalty partnerships emerging across the UK, driving digital engagement and great commercial results for all.

 Liquid Barcodes is a leading global loyalty technology company specialized for the convenience store and foodservice industries.
 Our proprietary cloud-based technology platform allow retailers to create and manage their digital marketing campaigns with a proprietary process we call the “customer connection cycle’ to engage, promote and reward customers activities in real-time across digital and media channels.